thaije/rr_epub_generator/README.md

 # Royal Roads Epub Generator

-Epub generator for webpages scraped from novels at RoyalRoads
+Simple epub generator with webscraper for novels at RoyalRoads

 # How to install